SCoTER: Structured Chain-of-Thought Transfer for Enhanced Recommendation: Method

 \subsubsection{Structured Distillation}

-This stage aims to preserve step-wise structural information and thereby retaining the information captured by $I(C;Y|S,P)$.
+This stage aims to preserve the step-wise logical flow of the discovered pattern without incurring the high latency of online LLM inference.
 We achieve this through a structured teacher-student distillation framework.

 We leverage the optimal template to guide a powerful teacher LLM (e.g., DeepSeek-R1) in generating structured reasoning chains.
 For each user sequence $S$ in our training corpus, the teacher model produces template-consistent reasoning $C=(c_1, c_2, \ldots, c_K)$, creating training pairs $\{(S_i, C_i)\}_{i=1}^N$ where the student learns to generate structured reasoning given user sequences as input.
+An example synthesized instance is provided in Fig.~\ref{fig:full_synthesis_example}.

-A smaller, more efficient student model (Qwen3-8B~\cite{yang2025qwen3}) is fine-tuned on this synthetic dataset, enabling it to generate pattern-consistent reasoning chains that adapt to specific user contexts.
+A smaller, more efficient student model (Qwen3-8B~\cite{yang2025qwen3}) is fine-tuned on this synthetic dataset.
+This step is critical for scalability, as it allows us to generate reasoning chains for the entire user corpus at a fraction of the computational cost of the teacher model.

 We apply the distilled student model to generate reasoning chains for all data splits.
 For each sequence $S_i$, we feed it through the fine-tuned student model to produce a corresponding reasoning chain $C_i=(c_{i,1}, c_{i,2}, \ldots, c_{i,K})$.